It can be hard being a rainbow, takatāpui or intersex young person in Aotearoa.

 If you aren’t a member of rainbow, takatāpui or MVPFAFF+ communities but want to support our mahi, there are lots of ways you can do so!
 We welcome support from individuals, whānau, groups, workplaces, clubs, community organisations, schools and businesses.

-In addition to donating or fundraising, you can also support InsideOUT by ordering, sharing or displaying our resources, or getting a training from us to ensure that your workplace is abiding by best practice when it comes to rainbow inclusion.
+Check out our getting a training from us to ensure that your workplace is abiding by best practice when it comes to rainbow inclusion.